MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Background

-For a large state space $\mathcal{S}$, we can utilize neural networks to represent the corresponding policy and Q-function.
-It is necessary to introduce policy gradient theorem \cite{policy_gradient} to learn a policy w.r.t. its value function.
-In actor critic style DRL algorithms, the policy can be updated by Deterministic Policy Gradient \cite{dpg,ddpg}

-where the actor $\pi$ and critic $Q$ are parameterized by $\phi$ and $\theta$ respectively.
-The Q network is updated by temporal difference learning with a frozen auxiliary target network $Q^\pi(s,a;\theta')$

-where $\mathcal{B}$ is a replay buffer, storing some transition tuples $(s,a, r, s')$.
-The target network is updated by $\theta' \leftarrow \eta \theta + (1-\eta) \theta'$ at each time step, where $\eta$ is a small constant.
-In actor critic style algorithm, the critic is usually used to evaluate how good the current policy $\pi$ is.
-Thus how to learn a precise critic is called policy evaluation.
-Accordingly, how to make a policy better is called policy improvement. \cite{td3} introduced the TD3 algorithm, which takes the minimum value of a couple of critics as the target of the Bellman update.
+The value function can be learned with Equation (\ref{eq: bellman equation Q}) \citep{rl}.
+For a large state space $\mathcal{S}$, we can utilize function approximation tools (e.g. neural networks) to represent the corresponding policy and Q-function.
+It is necessary to introduce the Policy Gradient Theorem \citep{policy_gradient} to learn a policy w.r.t. its return or value functions.
+In an actor-critic style algorithm, the critic is usually used to evaluate the quality of learning policy $\pi$.
+In RL literature, how to learn a critic is called policy evaluation and how to make a policy better is called policy improvement.